CryptoSoc/truffle-workshop/README.md

 ## Getting Started

-One person can fork this repo: #INSERT-EDITED-PET-SHOP and give all team members permission to push.
+One person can fork this repo: https://github.com/CryptoSoc/truffle-workshop and give all team members permission to push.

 Send the link to your repo to your team-mates.